2019-2020 Fellows project descriptions will be posted in Fall 2019. In the meantime, check out last year’s projects below.

 Project Leader: Jeff Witt

-DEI Programming Fellows will work with the library Diversity & Inclusion Specialist and DEI Program Manager to increase the quality and quantity of DEI programming within the library.
-These Student Fellows will also enjoy a level of autonomy to explore the dynamic field of DEI work within the multi-faceted world of academic libraries.
+DEI Programming Fellows worked with the library Diversity & Inclusion Specialist and DEI Program Manager to increase the quality and quantity of DEI programming within the library.
+These Student Fellows received a level of autonomy to explore the dynamic field of DEI work within the multi-faceted world of academic libraries.

 Project Leader: Doreen Bradley

-The University of Michigan (U-M) received a three year IMLS grant ($495,280) to study how academic libraries impact learning.
+The University of Michigan received a three year IMLS grant ($495,280) to study how academic libraries impact learning.
 The project is lead by Dr. Felichism Kabo from the Institute for Social Research in collaboration with faculty and researchers from the U-M Library and the School of Information.
-Two Student Engagement Fellows will work on discrete projects that use campus, library, and other data to examine the impact of the library on learning at the university.
-Fellows will run existing SQL queries and create new queries, visualize data for internal and external audiences, and assist in interpreting data from our research.
+Two Student Engagement Fellows worked on discrete projects that used campus, library, and other data to examine the impact of the library on learning at the university.
+Fellows ran existing SQL queries and created new queries, visualized data for internal and external audiences, and assisted in interpreting data from our research.

 Project Leaders: Lori Tschirhart and Jacob Glenn

-Urgent action is needed to engage all citizens in the fight against climate change.
-As climate action outreach planners, fellows will work in a small team (comprised of 2-3 student undergraduate and graduate student fellows).
-The team will collectively work to facilitate community discourse, activism, and practical, locally oriented actions related to climate change mitigation and adaptation.
+Urgent action is needed to engage everyone in the fight against climate change.
+As climate action outreach planners, Fellows worked in a small team (comprised of 2 student undergraduate Student Fellows).
+The team collectively worked to facilitate community discourse, activism, and practical, locally oriented actions related to climate change mitigation and adaptation.

 Project Leaders: Stephanie Rosen and Marna Clowney

-Student(s) will investigate trauma-informed practices as they apply to librarianship and other service- or consultation-based professions, reviewing literature and interviewing practitioners.
-Student will make recommendations for training or pilot program at U-M to incorporate promising practices, implement, and assess.
+Students investigated trauma-informed practices as they apply to librarianship and other service- or consultation-based professions, reviewing literature and interviewing practitioners.
+Students made recommendations for training and pilot programming at U-M to incorporate, implement, and assess promising practices.

 Project Leaders: Melissa Levine and Raven Lanier

-The Library’s Copyright Office will celebrate its 10th birthday in 2019.
-For the past 10 years we’ve focused on copyright the rights of users – libraries, faculty, students – for things like research, scholarship, preservation, digitization and more.
+The Library’s Copyright Office celebrated its 10th birthday in 2019.
+For the past 10 years we’ve focused on the rights of users – libraries, faculty, students – for things like research, scholarship, preservation, digitization and more.
 With the Library’s growing engagement with North Campus through brightspot, we’d like to develop a copyright education program tailored specifically to the needs and interests of students and faculty in music, art, design and similar creative work.
-This project would engage students in the design of the program which would be launched as a prototype in calendar 2019).
-Students would learn about copyright and the business issues for creative professionals.
-This is an opportunity for the Copyright Office to lay groundwork for an active education program and build relationships with students in a meaningful way, “further embedding and extending our service philosophy and framework, including developing services, to our North Campus libraries.”
-The project would be led by me and Raven Lanier, a new copyright specialist with our office who is also a creative engaged in fan fiction writing.
+This project engaged students in the design of the program which will be launched as a prototype in calendar 2019.
+Students gained an opportunity to learn about copyright and business issues for creative professionals.

 Project Leader: Karen Reiman-Sendi

-Student will learn about project management, assessment, and UX techniques as they scope a project to gather and to analyze user feedback and data that could impact the design, navigation, or content of selected Research Guides curated by the Taubman Health Sciences Library staff.
-The project processes and deliverables could serve to improve all current and future Research Guides, and would inform decisions related to current web content projects.
+Students learned about project management, assessment, and UX techniques as they scoped a project to gather and analyze user feedback and data that could impact the design, navigation, or content of selected Research Guides curated by the Taubman Health Sciences Library staff.
+The project processes and deliverables could serve to improve all current and future Research Guides, and will inform decisions related to current web content projects.